 I encourage language and sound submersion!
 I feel that our brains don’t work in compartmentalized languages – it just works with communication as a whole.
 Technically body language and hand gestures are “signs.”
 ASL is a series of organized gestures!

-What languages are your children exposed to?
+Dr. Michelle Hu, what languages are your children exposed to?

 English is our primary language but my children are exposed to ASL, Spanish and Chinese.